ndsev/zserio/doc/ZserioLanguageOverview.md

 Standard comments are intended only as the comments of zserio schema and are filtered out during compilation.
 Thus, generators have no access to these comments.

-Documentation comments are not filtered out during compilation and they can be used for generation of zserio schema documentation or for documentation of generated code.
+Documentation comments are not filtered out during compilation and they can be used by extensions (e.g. for generation of zserio schema documentation or for documentation of generated code).
 These comments might be associated to the subsequent type or field definition.

 Documentation comments are further divided to two types: